blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 - Wives are to obey their husbands
 - Their husbands can hit them
 - Wives cannot divorce husbands without "reason"
-- Wives cannot the house without the husband's permission
+- Wives cannot leave the house without the husband's permission
 - Total marital imprisonment

 - "Oh it is to protect women"